-OER can include full courses, textbooks, or any instructional materials including images, videos, or documents associated with teaching and learning. – CCOER
+OER includes full courses, textbooks, or any instructional materials including images, videos, or documents associated with teaching and learning. – CCOER

 The 5R permissions or activities are the core of open educational resources.
 These five legal permissions are:

-Karen Hutson (team leader), Jean Gorgie, and Tracy Lampley were awarded a 2022 OER Grant from TBR to redesign READ 0810.
+Karen Hutson (team leader)and Jean Gorgie were awarded a 2022 OER Grant from TBR to redesign READ 0810.
 The team will eliminate the need for students to purchase textbooks for the course by using OER and other free materials.

 Faculty at Vol State are adopting, adapting, and creating Open Educational Resources to use in their classes.